Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 The practical approach most homeowners take: schedule Starlink installation first, overlap both services for one to two weeks to confirm the new connection performs well, then cancel the legacy provider.
 This avoids any gap in connectivity.

-Why Professional Installation Matters for Rural Properties
+Why Deployment Quality Matters on Rural Estate Properties

 Starlink ships a self-install kit designed for suburban backyards.
 A flat base, a short cable, a quick-start guide.
 For a property on a quarter-acre lot with a clear sky view, that works.
 For a 10-acre property in Fauquier County with mature hardwoods, a metal roof on the main house, and a guest cottage 200 feet from the primary structure, it does not.